 After ending all background apps, relaunch Messenger then retry logging into your account.
 If auto-fill logins are provided, delete the auto-text values then type in the username and password manually.
 This will help rule out incorrect login details from the underlying causes.

-Ruling out random network connection issues that result in failed login attempts on Messenger, refreshing the internet connection on your iPhone with the following methods is recommended.
+Ruling out random network connection issues that result in Messenger login error, refreshing the internet connection on your iPhone with the following methods is recommended.

 If you have set up other Wi-Fi networks on your iPhone, then switching to another network may also be a potential solution especially if the problem is attributed to a corrupted Wi-Fi network in use.